hackall360/oxi-llama/docs/modelfile.md

 ### TEMPLATE

 `TEMPLATE` of the full prompt template to be passed into the model.
 It may include (optionally) a system message, a user's message and the response from the model.
 Note: syntax may be model specific.
-Templates use Go [template syntax](https://pkg.go.dev/text/template).
+Templates use Go-style [template syntax](https://pkg.go.dev/text/template), implemented in Rust for runtime compatibility.

 #### Template Variables